okxloot20-pixel/Mexc-bot/replit.md

 **Implementation Details**:
 - Accounts stored in PostgreSQL (`mexc_accounts` table) with u_id and proxy settings
 - Each command gets accounts from DB and makes authenticated MEXC API requests
-- u_id extracted from browser cookies, used in API calls for authentication (format: `IP:PORT:TOKEN`)
+- u_id extracted from MEXC browser cookies, used in API calls for authentication
+- u_id format: `IP:PORT:TOKEN` (e.g., `156.246.241.55:63016:uYgG5GfzfZFWGZnW`)
+- u_id is a **session token** - expires when you close browser or log out
 - Errors handled gracefully with per-account failure reporting

+**How to Get Fresh u_id**:
+1. Go to https://contract.mexc.com and log in
+2. Open DevTools (F12) → Application tab → Cookies → https://contract.mexc.com
+3. Find the cookie named `u_id`
+4. Copy its **VALUE** (the token, not the name)
+5. Use `/register` to save it with your account

 **Rationale**: Trading bots need instant responses with real execution.
-Direct API calls eliminate LLM latency while maintaining accuracy and multi-account control.
+Direct API calls via browser session eliminate API complexity while maintaining accuracy and multi-account control.

 ## Telegram Webhook Integration